Guidance for off rolling children who have gone abroad

-Many schools have pupils who are currently abroad for various reasons.
-Some families are experiencing difficulties in travelling back to the UK.
-We would ask that you encourage families to return to the UK as soon as possible in every instance.
+Where schools have pupils who are currently abroad and experiencing difficulties in travelling back to the UK, we would ask that you encourage families to return to the UK as soon as possible in every instance.
 Unless justified, we cannot hold places for extended periods of time if the pupils are not in the UK, and where we have waiting lists for school places.

 The off-rolling process must be made clear to parents before any decision is taken, so that they fully understand that in choosing not to return to the UK and resume statutory school attendance, that the place will become available to offer out to another child.
 The parent must also be advised that the onus for providing evidence supporting the reason for absence is on them, and that the school is not obliged to accept it if they feel it is insufficient.
 We would advise that you put this information in writing to the parent, if you have not already done so, to allow the parent to make an informed decision on returning.

-Please fully consider each case on its own merit; taking into account whether the country they are travelling from is on the red list, the reason for travel and if it is covered by the list of reasonable excuses for travel abroad, any evidence the family have provided to support the reason for travel and your own investigations into the difficulty in returning.
+Please fully consider each case on its own merit; taking into account whether the country they are travelling from is on the red list, any evidence the family have provided to support the reason for travel and your own investigations into the difficulty in returning.
 Please bear in mind that families travelling back from a red list country will need to quarantine in a government approved hotel, the cost of which may be prohibitive.

-If you decide to keep the pupil on roll we would recommend that you write to the parent (email and hard copy where possible) advising that to keep their child on roll they must:
+If you decide to keep the pupil on roll, we recommend that you write to the parent (email and hard copy where possible) advising that to keep their child on roll they must: